 The Property is located adjacent to a variety of commercial and institutional uses in an area that is planned for revitalization in accordance with the Old Town Small Area Plan.
-The development of residential uses at the scale proposed will be compatible with the surrounding low-intensity commercial uses and will provide much-needed residential units to economically support the surrounding uses and the vibrancy of Old Town.
-Several Special Exception requests are included to reflect the continuation of existing conditions in locations that are outside of the Building Area but within the Property.
-These Special Exception requests will not materially and adversely affect adjacent land uses and the physical character of uses in the immediate vicinity of the proposed development because there is no development activity proposed in these locations.
+The development of residential uses at the scale proposed will be compatible with the adjacent multifamily building to the north and supportive of the proximate commercial uses by providing much-needed residential units to economically support the surrounding uses and the vibrancy of Old Town.
+Several Special Exception requests are included to facilitate this redevelopment project which will introduce the mixed-use building into a built environment.
+These Special Exception requests will not materially and adversely affect adjacent land uses or the physical character of uses in the immediate vicinity of the proposed development because they are requested to allow a seamless integration of the new building with the built environment.
 The Project will not adversely affect adjacent land uses but rather contribute to the walkable, mixed-use environment envisioned by the comprehensive plan for the Property and surrounding properties.